cse110-sp24-group5/cse110-sp24-group5/specs/adrs/050824-minimize-features.md

 ## Considered Options

-1. Homepage, Calendar (with sentiment) and Notes + keyboard shortcuts
+1. Homepage, Calendar (with sentiment) and Notes w/ keyboard shortcuts -- 3 features --
-2. Homepage, Calendar (without sentiment) and Notes + keyboard shortcuts
+2. Homepage, Calendar (without sentiment) and Notes w/ keyboard shortcuts -- 3 features --
-3. Homepage, Calendar (with sentiment and habits) and Notes + keyboard shortcuts
+3. Homepage, Calendar (with sentiment and habits) and Notes w/ keyboard shortcuts -- 3 features --
-4. Homepage, Calendar, Notes and Timer + keyboard shortcuts
+4. Homepage, Calendar, Notes and Timer w/ keyboard shortcuts -- 4 features --
-5. Homepage, Calendar, Notes, Timer, Habit Tracker and Analytics (original pitch idea) + keyboard shortcuts
+5. Homepage, Calendar, Notes, Timer, Habit Tracker and Analytics (original pitch idea) w/ keyboard shortcuts -- 6 features --

 ## Decision Outcome

 Chosen option: "1.
-Homepage, Calendar (with sentiment) and Notes + keyboard shortcuts", because it aligns with the project constraints and prioritizes essential features for grading.
+Homepage, Calendar (with sentiment) and Notes + keyboard shortcuts -- 3 features --", because it aligns with the project constraints and prioritizes other aspects of the project where grading is emphasized.

 ### Consequences